Potassium and sulfur management of alfalfa; Farmer-driven testing of management methods

 Impacts and Contributions/Outcomes

-Our biggest pride has been the growing number of people that are now engaged in on-farm research (this project and others that are now following), illustrating a growing willingness among farm advisors and farmers to be a partner in the on-farm research.
-Building on the succes of the past years, more than 44 on-farm trials were initiated using the same protocols, but then to evaluate N rates for winter cereals grown as double crop in the rotation.
-This is the way to move forward, gaining buyin and a critical mass for research at the same time.
-It also speeds up the implementation process.
-We initiated the NY ON-Farm Research Partnership several years ago, and continue to develop working relationships among the many collaborators while also trained them in on-farm research for impact beyond this project.
-Our two student interns this summer learned through interactions with consultants and extension educators as well.
-The experience of one of the students was documented in another impact statement: http://nmsp.cals.cornell.edu/publications/impactstatements/DiegoGris.pdf.
+Fields were sampled and initial results of the research station trial were shared with our stakeholders through articles and presentations.
+We are working on data summaries and should be able to share the first summaries with our partners in the project and the larger stakeholder audience in the next 2-4 months.
+A growing number of people have become engaged in on-farm research (this project and others that are now following), illustrating a growing willingness among farm advisors and farmers to be a partner in the on-farm research.
+This is a great development as collaboration and networks of on-farm research can generate believable (and scientifically sound) guidance much quicker and also speeds up the implementation process.
+We initiated the NY ON-Farm Research Partnership, and continue to develop working relationships among the many collaborators while also trained them in on-farm research for impact beyond this project.
+Our student interns learned through interactions with consultants and extension educators as well as other members of our team.